lietuviskalba/css_advanced_intro/README.md

 # css_advanced_intro
-CSS advanced introduction for mentoring and future refrence.
+CSS advanced introduction for mentoring and future reference.

 >> Documentation for Advanced CSS
 >> Page: 14 (start of CSS advanced)